Gungahlin

-Within the district is Canberra's northernmost town centre that is situated 10 km north of Canberra city centre.
-The town centre is one of five satellites of Canberra, seated in Woden, Tuggeranong, Weston Creek and Belconnen.
+Within the district is the northernmost town centre of the ACT, situated 10 km north of Canberra City ("Civic" in the local parlance); one of five satellite cities of the ACT, with Woden, Tuggeranong, Weston Creek and Belconnen.

 Establishment and governance

 The traditional custodians of the district are the indigenous people of the Ngunnawal tribe.

 Following the transfer of land from the Government of New South Wales to the Commonwealth Government in 1911, the district was established in 1966 by the Commonwealth via the gazettal of the Districts Ordinance 1966 (Cth) which, after the enactment of the Australian Capital Territory (Self-Government) Act 1988, became the Districts Act 1966.
 This Act was subsequently repealed by the ACT Government and the district is now administered subject to the Districts Act 2002.